 Letter of Credit (LOC)

 Most federally funded sponsored programs are cost reimbursable awards.
-The OSP Assistant Director completes the monthly LOC draw which is processed through the respective Federal agency online payment system, typically once the bi-weekly payroll has posted along with the associated indirect cost calculation.
+An OSP AR Accountant completes the monthly LOC draw which is processed through the respective Federal agency online payment system, typically once the bi-weekly payroll has posted along with the associated indirect cost calculation.
 A cash balance report is run specific to agency and a determination to the amount of reimbursement is made.
-The OSP Director receives the agency email notification to certify the draw.
-OSP Assistant Director provides spreadsheet data to support the draw and the Director then reviews and/or certifies before the process is completed in the payment system.
+The OSP Director or Assistant Director receives the agency email notification to certify the draw.
+OSP AR Accountant provides spreadsheet data to support the draw and the Director/Assistant Director then reviews and/or certifies before the process is completed in the payment system.
 A (Cash Order Form) is sent to University Business Services (UBS) stating an incoming wire is to be expected.
-Upon notification from the bank, UBS transfers the funds into the OSP clearing account 42RGC-GCLR and notifies the OSP Accounts Receivable Accountant of the document number.
+Upon notification from the bank, UBS transfers the funds into the OSP clearing account 42RGC-GCLR and notifies the OSP Accounts Receivable Accountants of the document number.
 Payments are typically made via direct deposit from the Federal agency within a few days.
-The OSP Accounts Receivable Accountant then disburses the payment to the fund/indexes according to the letter of credit report.
+Another OSP Accounts Receivable Accountant then disburses the payment to the fund/indexes according to the letter of credit report.
 MSU does not utilize cash advance payment procedures on Federal awards.

+Expiring Letter of Credit Appropriations

+Specific to the National Science Foundation, the OSP Assistant Director will alert Investigators with timely notifications and will forward NSF Award with Canceling Funds emails from the DFM Payment and Analytics Branch to the PIs.
+As the point of contact, OSP will act as liaison to communicate this information with the Investigators.
+Investigators, or their designees, will be asked to document and confirm their estimate of total funds expended thru the federal fiscal year/cancelling appropriation period.
+The OSP AR Accountant will use this figure to determine the drawdown amount.
+Subsequent draws, done bi-weekly per MSU’s payroll cycle, will be reviewed for compliance and any returns will be completed within the 120-day closeout period.

 Abatements